Harare: Demographics

-As of 2012, Harare has a population of 2,123,132.
-Over 90% of people in Harare are Shona-speaking people of African descent.
+As of 2026, Harare has a population of 2,504,409 in its metropolitan area.
+Some 90% of people in Harare are Shona-speaking people of African descent.
 Harare is also home to many Ndebele and Kalanga people as well.
 Many white Zimbabweans also live in the Harare metropolitan area.

+Harare has always has a relatively large Black Zimbabwean population since the city's foundation, most of whom were drawn from across the country to the capital for better opportunities.
+African residents composed about 50% of the city's total population between 1914 and 1970 Since 1980, that number has grown to about 90 percent as the black population grew and the number of whites declined, while minority groups like Asians and Coloured Zimbabweans have either stagnated or grown slowly.

+As of the 2022 census, there were an estimated 81,734 immigrants living in Harare.
+Major sources of immigration include Malawi, the Democratic Republic of Congo, Mozambique, Zambia, the United Kingdom, South Africa, parts of East Africa and China, with a large concentration of Malawians in high density areas like Highfields and Mbare.

 Geography

 Topography

 The city sits on one of the higher parts of the Highveld plateau of Zimbabwe at an elevation of 1483 m.
 The original landscape could be described as a "parkland" or wild place.
 The soils of Harare are varied: the northern and central areas largely have reddish brown, granular clay; some of the southern parts have gray-brown sand over pale, loamy sand or sandy loam.
+Harare Kopje (1540 m) is the highest point in Harare.